azoght/coding-club-alexander-academy/Week1.md

 **Your Turn!** Think of a formula you learned about in school and create your own function in Python based on this formula.
 (Bonus if you can figure out how to code the quadratic formula given a, b, and c)

-However, a function can also have *no input* whatsoever, as is the case for the printHelloWorld() function.
+However, a function can also have *no input* whatsoever.

 Regardless, a function *should* have output.